 Foreign object damage (FOD) is a major issue in the manufacturing sector.
 Serious FOD impacts not only manufacturers but the clients they serve.
 A few of the industries regularly impacted by FOD include aerospace, construction, retail, and industrial manufacturing.
 The cost of FOD in the aerospace industry alone is thought to be over $3 billion.

-RFID tool tracking can reduce FOD by helping facilities managers maintain an accounting of all tools.
+Using an RFID system for tool tracking can reduce FOD by helping facilities managers maintain an accounting of all tools.
 Managers can quickly determine whether a tool was checked out and not returned before bringing recently repaired equipment back into service.

 Hand and power tools can be quite expensive, especially highly specialized ones.
 RFID tool tracking can reduce the risk that these tools will be lost, misplaced, or stolen.